tararoys/SimplifyDocumentation/easy_docs.md

 This command does two things for me.
 It saves a backup copy of my directions to a place called Github.
 I have a system set up so that this command also sends a copy to my public blog.
 My blog is smart and knows that if I send it a new set of directions that were made with my special template, I want those directions to be a new post on my website.
 So it posts those directions.
 Five seconds after I say 'git push,'' I have a new post on my website.

+#How to set up this process

+1. Let us get the blog software.
+Go to [General Blog](https://github.com/tararoys/General_Blog).
+This is the same blog software I use for my website, (tararoys.com)[http://tararoys.com/].
+This general blog is a blank blog that we are going to use to start a new blog project.

+2. You will need to copy this blog.
+I am going to assume that you have some knowlege of the command line and of git.
+If you are do not know these things, please contact me and I will take the time to make instructions that people who don't use git are able to follow.

+  clone down the repository.

+3.